digitalist/pydeployqt/README.md

 # pydeployqt
-Helps for building cross-plaftorm apps using MXE.
-This is a wrapper for  mingw32 objdump replacing windeployqt (which is missing from MXE.
-I don't know why they disabled it, but here it is.)
+Helps to build cross-plaftorm apps using MXE (aka Linux->Windows).
+This is a wrapper for  mingw32 objdump /windeployqt substitute (windeployqt is missing from MXE.
+I don't know why they disabled it, but)
-I use it to build apps with cmake.
+I use this script to build crossplatform apps with cmake.

 ## Installation
 install mxe. http://mxe.cc